John Huston (polar explorer): Global Warming 101 Expedition – Baffin Island, Canada (2007)

 Huston worked as the on-site expedition manager for this Will Steger-led team.
 This 100-day dogsled expedition linked Inuit villages to schools in the U.S. and Canada.

 The Modern Amundsen Expedition – Greenland (2005)

 Huston worked as a dog musher on a team of Norwegian explorers to re-stage Roald Amundsen's race to the South Pole for a BBC and History Channel documentary film project.
 Rune Gjeldnes led the expedition team of Harald Kippenes, Ketil Reitan, and Inge Soleheim.
 The team spent 72 days traveling 1,400 miles by dogsled and cross country ski, using only 1911-style food, clothing and equipment.

 Guiding

 John has been guiding since 1996.
 He has led major polar expeditions and guided television crews on the Arctic Ocean.
-Previous work includes: Northwinds Polar Training with the Canadian Military Special Forces Unit in Iqaluit, Nunavut, Canada; Catlin Arctic Survey with CNN, British Channel 4, and Al Jazeera English at the Arctic Ocean Scientific Base Camp; Northwinds Vision South Pole Expedition; Voyageur Outward Bound School; and Project Wildcat at Northwestern University.
+Previous work includes: Northwinds Polar Training with the Canadian Special Operations Forces Command in Iqaluit, Nunavut, Canada; Catlin Arctic Survey with CNN, British Channel 4, and Al Jazeera English at the Arctic Ocean Scientific Base Camp; Northwinds Vision South Pole Expedition; Voyageur Outward Bound School; and Project Wildcat at Northwestern University.